 That largely parallels the argument we’ve heard from other automakers with plug-in hybrid models.
 Many owners, after all, may drive more often in hybrid mode—perhaps charging in their garage overnight but not paying heed to it during the day.

-On the other hand, if VW can thrill those ‘gamification’ plug-in hybrid owners by letting them top off their batteries when they’re grabbing lunch picking up a bag of groceries, it adds up to a potentially game-changing advantage.
+On the other hand, if VW can thrill those ‘gamification’ plug-in hybrid owners by letting them top off their batteries when they’re grabbing lunch or picking up a bag of groceries, it adds up to a potentially game-changing advantage.